jdb6za/commit_best_practices/doc/day_1_concise_commits.md

 All line following the description are the body of the commit.
 Use the commit body to explain the reasoning behind your commit.

-## Tips for writing concise commit messages
+## Tips for Writing Concise Commit Messages
 - Keep commit descriptions to less than 80 characters (less is better).
 This is about the width of a default terminal.
 - Put additional explanation into the commit body
 - Write in the imperative tense rather then past or present (i.e., `Add day 1 material`, not `Added...`)